 Symposiums are 60-minute multipaper presentations focusing on different aspects of the same topic.
-Introductory presentation of several papers (authors) is than followed by discussion and feedback.
-The abstract should detail the focus of the presentations.
+Introductory presentation of several papers (authors) is then followed by discussion and feedback.
 A symposium provides an opportunity to examine specific research issues, problems, or topics from a variety of perspectives.
 They may present alternative solutions, interpretations, or contrasting points of view on a specific subject, or in relation to a common theme.
 Often they feature a panel discussion format.

 Workshop proposals must include a clear description of:

 - Methods, that are going to be used.

 This formal graphic presentation of your topic offers an opportunity for gathering detailed feedback on your work.
 Posters will be presented after Friday’s lunch break.
 An abstract should detail the focus of the presentation.

 - Recommended dimensions of Poster: 0.60 m width x 0.85 m height.

 The posters should be set up as early as possible to be visible for the duration of the conference, but presenters are expected to be present at their poster between 14.00 and 14.30 on Friday September 20.